 From the pricincts of Sengen Shrine in mid-February.
 Fuji-san rises to the north of the shrine.

 An increasing number of foreign tourists climb Fuji-san each year, about 20% out of 300,000 climbers.
 Here's just information about Fuji-san.
 I once heard former US President Obama saying at a press conference, like "In Japan they say you will be a fool if you climb Mt.
 Fuji twice."
 Indeed you don't need to climb Mt.
 Fuji TWICE to see the extremely elegant beauty of Mt.
 Fuji.
 Once is enough.
 Hearing him saying so on TV, I looked back on my younger days.
 I was like, "Right.
 But that means I must be a real fool.
 Cause I did climb Fuji-san as many as TWICE, once in my 20s with my friends and again in my 40s with my family.
 Now I wonder it might be your turn to clime Fuji san once or twice.:) Sure the more you climb Fuji-san, the more you will be captivated by its breathtaking beauty!!
+You'll be on the MOON, not on Mt. fuji.
 100%!!

 Sunrise from the top of Fuji-san